David Hunter Strother: American Civil War

 Having been raised in Martinsburg and with a sister married to the chief civil engineer of the Baltimore and Ohio Railroad (of crucial strategic importance to the Union and often a target of Confederate raiders), Strother supported the Union, as did his father and his mentor Gouverneur Kemble, although all five of his aunts' husbands supported the Confederacy.
-Though he hoped to remain neutral as a war correspondent and his native Berkeley County leaned toward the Confederacy (sending no delegates to the Wheeling Convention and raising 5 companies of Confederate volunteers, against two raised by Unionists), in June 1861 Strother volunteered as a topographer due to his detailed knowledge of the Shenandoah Valley.
+Though he hoped to remain neutral as a war correspondent and his native Berkeley County leaned toward the Confederacy (sending no delegates to the Wheeling Convention and raising five companies of Confederate volunteers, against two raised by Unionists), in June 1861 Strother volunteered as a topographer due to his detailed knowledge of the Shenandoah Valley.

 By March 1862, as West Virginia continued its drive toward statehood, Strother received a commission as captain in the Union Army and was assigned to assist General Nathaniel Banks in the Valley campaign.
 In June 1862, he accepted a commission as Lt.
 Col. of the 3rd West Virginia Cavalry, and was the topographer on General Pope's staff during the Battle of Cedar Mountain and the Second Battle of Manassas.
 During the Antietam campaign, Strother served on General McClellan's staff until that officer was relieved in November 1862.
-Strother then returned to the staff of General Banks, again seeing action at the siege of Port Hudson in Louisiana.
-During the Gettysburg campaign, he was back in Washington, unassigned, but promoted to Colonel of his regiment (which he never commanded in the field).
+Strother then returned to the staff of General Banks, seeing action at the siege of Port Hudson in Louisiana.
+During the Gettysburg campaign, he was back in Washington, unassigned, but promoted to colonel of his regiment (which he never commanded in the field).

-Strother continued to document his wartime experiences in a detailed journal, some of which Harper's Monthly published after the war as "Personal Recollections of the War."
+Strother continued to document his wartime experiences in a detailed journal, some of which Harper's Monthly published after the war as "Personal Recollections of the War".
 His articles won praise for their objective viewpoint and humor.

 On June 12, 1864, Col. Strother was chief of staff to his distant cousin General David Hunter, a fervent abolitionist who led the Shenandoah Valley Division of the West Virginia Department as Union forces struck at Lexington and Lynchburg.
-Unionists considered the Virginia Military Institute (VMI) a cradle of secession ideals and Confederate officers.
+Unionists considered the Virginia Military Institute (VMI) in Lexington a cradle of secession ideals and Confederate officers.
 After shelling, Gen. Hunter ordered the institution torched.
-Strother sent a bronze statue of General George Washington off to Wheeling, considering it a trophy and indignant that it had adorned "a country whose inhabitants were striving to destroy a government which he founded.".
+Strother sent a bronze statue of General George Washington off to Wheeling, considering it a trophy and indignant that it had adorned "a country whose inhabitants were striving to destroy a government which he founded."
 Following the end of the war Col. Strother shared the responsibility of having the statue returned to VMI in 1866.

 Strother was involved in 30 battles, though never wounded.
-He resigned his commission on September 10, 1864, when General Hunter was replaced by General Philip Sheridan, whose scorched earth strategies would be successful, but make him even more despised in the Valley.
+He resigned his commission on September 10, 1864, when General Hunter was replaced by General Philip Sheridan, whose scorched-earth strategies would be successful, but make him even more despised in the Valley.
 In August 1865, Strother was appointed a brevet brigadier general of volunteers and remained Adjutant General of Virginia militia into 1866.
 Following the war, Strother became Adjutant General of VMI and also served on the VMI Board of Visitors; in that capacity, he actively promoted the institution's reconstruction.